Alone, she would be three lights ahead and going sideways between a lamppost and a garbage bin to get ahead of that slow-moving family.

 The dimple at the center of her upper lip, a local minimum, quirked delightfully as she mulled it over.
 He could make cocktail after cocktail to watch her mouth do that.

-After a long moment she made her approval known through the shifting xyz coordinates of her body shifting towards his, a nod and a flash of teeth.
+After a long moment she made her approval known through the shifting xyz coordinates of her body shifting towards his.
 She deposited the glass back on the counter before him, remarking, “I didn’t know that you could make cocktails.”

 “I can make you one.”